bimdata/documentation-old/doc_sphinx/cookbook/create_an_application.rst

    * - Redirect URIs
      - List of authorized redirect URIs
        After allowing your app to access their data, users will be redirected to your app on one of these URIs.

-Let the other fields to their default value and submit the form.
-You created your first application.

-You will see 2 new pieces of information: the Client ID and the Client Secret.
-This Client ID and Client Secret are mandatory to build your application.

 .. seealso::